ydataai/ydata-profiling/docsrc/source/pages/getting_started.rst

 Explore deeper
 --------------

 You can configure the profile report in any way you like.
-The example code below loads the `explorative configuration file <https://github.com/pandas-profiling/pandas-profiling/blob/master/src/pandas_profiling/config_explorative.yaml>`_, that includes many features for text (length distribution, unicode information), files (file size, creation time) and images (dimensions, exif information).
+The example code below loads the `explorative configuration file <https://github.com/pandas-profiling/pandas-profiling/blob/master/src/pandas_profiling/config_explorative.yaml>`_, that includes many features for text (length distribution, word distribution and character/unicode information), files (file size, creation time) and images (dimensions, exif information).
 If you are interested what exact settings were used, you can compare with the `default configuration file <https://github.com/pandas-profiling/pandas-profiling/blob/master/src/pandas_profiling/config_default.yaml>`_.

 .. code-block:: python